CorbinLBecker/Bewander-live-project/README.md

 # Bewander-live-project
 Worked on a Live website.
-Here are most of my code I contributed
+Here is most of my code I contributed

 SMALLER CHANGES FOLDER